DFalque/dcsl_interview/README.md

 ### CI/CD

-You could have created a branch in github and connect netlify and heroku directly to the repository, it is something easy and a good practice to do in the projects, the decision not to do it is because sometimes there can be problems in the Netlify configuration that could delay the project.
+I could have created a branch in github and connect netlify and heroku directly to the repository/branch, it is something easy and a good practice to do in the projects, the decision not to do it is because sometimes there can be problems in the Netlify configuration that could delay the project.